Identifying EU Symbols

 This lesson helps pupils in 3rd and 4th Class explore the symbols of the European Union and understand why shared symbols matter.
 Through observation, discussion and reflective questions, children learn how symbols communicate meaning, build identity and help people feel connected across different countries.

-What’s the difference between Activities and Instructions?
+Whatโ€™s the difference between Activities and Instructions?โ€จ

-Instructions are the teacher materials that help you prepare: background notes, printable sheets, or instructions.
+Activities are the interactive games or exercises your pupils will complete in class.โ€จ Instructions are the teacher materials that help you prepare: background notes, printable sheets, or instructions.

 Learning objectives